anshu3769/Audio-Classification-using-Deep-Learning-Networks/README.md

 # Speech to Text Classification (Keyword spotting)
+The aim of the project is to analyse performance of various neural networks in identifying the word spoken by a person.
+The data used in this process is Google command dataset.
+It contains ~65k audio files each of which has a word spoken by a person  anf tag for that file which is the text for that audio file.
+There are 30 different words in the dataset spoken by different people.
+Thus, the task is to classify the audio files based on the word spoken.
+We ran the following neural networks to perform the task:
+1. Lenet
+2. VGG
+3. ResNet
+4. RNN (TO BE ADDED)

+# Performance of the networks
+TO BE ADDED

-Steps to run on NYU Server
+# Steps to train/test a model
+Please follow the steps to train/test a model:
+## Setup the environment
-1. mkdir bdml
+  a. mkdir bdml
-2. cd bdml
+  b. cd bdml
-3. git clone
+  c. git clone
+  d. module load anaconda3/5.3.1
+  e. conda env create -f requirements.yaml
+  f. source activate bdml

+## Load the dataset
-4. Download Speech data to this directory
+  a.
+Download Speech data to this directory
-5. gunzip speech_commands_v0.01.tar.gz
+  b. gunzip speech_commands_v0.01.tar.gz
-7. mkdir data
+  c. mkdir data
-8. cd data
+  d. cd data
-9. tar xopf ..path_to/speech_commands_v0.01.tar
+  e. tar xopf ..path_to/speech_commands_v0.01.tar
-10. cd ..
+  f. cd ..
-11. mkdir speechdata
+  g. mkdir speechdata
-12. cd BDML
+  h. cd BDML
-13. module load anaconda3/5.3.1
-14. conda env create -f requirements.yaml
-15. source activate bdml
-16. python create_dataset.py ../data --out_path ../speechdata
+  i. python create_dataset.py ../data --out_path ../speechdata

+## Run the model
-17. python run.py --train_path ../speechdata/train/ --valid_path ../speechdata/valid --test_path ../speechdata/test
+  a. python run.py --train_path ../speechdata/train/ --valid_path ../speechdata/valid --test_path ../speechdata/test
+  Note: You can specify other arguments to the run.py script like batch_size, model e.t.c.
+You can find them all in the file itself.

 We have run this project on NYU Prince server using Slurm batch script.

-1. To run using that the above steps have to be used once to create the environment
-2. After first use steps 13, 14, 15 and 17 can run using the batch script provided
+## To run the batch script on NYU server:
-3. Run the batch script --
-sbatch runbatch.s
+a. sbatch runbatch.s
-4. To change the configuration running changes can be made to batch script
+Note: You can change the arguments in the runbatch.s script to run with various network configuration.